Michael Griffin (American football)

-Michael Devin Griffin (born January 4, 1985) is a former American football safety who played 10 seasons in the National Football League (NFL).
-He played college football at Texas.
-He was drafted by the Tennessee Titans in the first round of the 2007 NFL Draft.
+Michael Devin Griffin (born January 4, 1985) is an American former professional football player who was a safety for 10 seasons in the National Football League (NFL).
+He played college football for the Texas Longhorns.
+He was selected by the Tennessee Titans in the first round of the 2007 NFL draft.

-High school career
+Early life

 A native of Austin, Texas, Griffin attended Bowie High School, where he was a two-year starter at running back and also started at defensive back as a senior.
 He earned honorable mention All-State Class 5A honors on offense and was also named Academic All-District and All-Central Texas as a two-way performer that year.
 He was also the District 25-5A Offensive MVP, as he rushed for 1,181 yards and 11 touchdowns on 132 carries (8.9 average) and caught six passes for 112 yards, including a score in 2002.
 He also added 46 tackles, three pass deflections and a forced fumble on defense.
 His top games of the 2002 season were in wins against Hays Consolidated (226 yards and three scores) and Austin (207 yards and three touchdowns).
 Griffin earned All-District honors as a junior after rushing for 946 yards and 14 touchdowns on 126 attempts (7.5 avg).
 He also had 11 receptions for 286 yards and four scores.
 During his final two seasons at Bowie, Griffin rushed for 2,127 yards and 25 touchdowns on the ground along with averaging 23.4 yards per catch.

 In addition to football, Griffin also earned two letters in basketball as a guard and forward and three in track & field, competing in the sprints and mile relays.
 He qualified for the Regional track and field meet after posting personal-bests of 10.64 seconds in the 100-meter dash and 22.10 seconds in the 200-meter dash in his senior year.

 Regarded as a four-star recruit, Griffin was the 9th-ranked cornerback recruit in the nation and the 60th player overall according to Rivals.com in a 2003 class that was highlighted by Antonio Cromartie and Donte Whitner.
 Griffin committed to play college football for the Texas Longhorns on December 13, 2002.
 He chose the Longhorns over scholarship offers from Baylor, Oklahoma and Texas A&M.